Dozens of Women in U.K. Parliament Pen Letter in 'Solidarity' With Meghan Markle

-Women in British Parliament have banded together in “solidarity” with Meghan, Duchess of Sussex, as the new royal fights “often distasteful and misleading” press.
+Women in British Parliament have banded together in “solidarity” with Meghan, Duchess of Sussex, as the royal takes a stand against “often distasteful and misleading” press with legal action.

 Dozens of female MPs from Parliament penned the letter, led by Holly Lynch of the Labour Party, and sent it to the Duchess on Tuesday.

-“On occasions, stories and headlines have represented an invasion of your privacy and have sought to cast aspersions about your character, without any good reason,” the letter says.
+“On occasions, stories and headlines have represented an invasion of your privacy and have sought to cast aspersions about your character, without any good reason,” the letter reads.
 “Even more concerning still, we are calling out what can only be described as outdated, colonial undertones to some of these stories.”

 The letter comes in the wake of an interview from ITV’s documentary, Harry & Meghan: An African Journey, in which Meghan Markle said how hard their marriage has been on her.
 “I never thought this would be easy but I thought it would be fair,” she said of British tabloid coverage.
 “And that is the part that is hard to reconcile.”